Nuitka/Nuitka/README.rst

   Others may work as well.
 The portability is expected to be generally good, but the e.g. Scons usage may have to be adapted.

-- Architectures: x86, x86_64 (amd64), and arm.
+- Architectures: x86, x86_64 (amd64), and arm, likely more

-  Other architectures may also work, out of the box, as Nuitka is generally not using any hardware specifics.
+  Other architectures are expected to also work, out of the box, as Nuitka is generally not using any hardware specifics.
 These are just the ones tested and known to be good.
 Feedback is welcome.
 Generally the architectures that Debian supports can be considered good and tested too.

 .. [#] Support for this C++03 language standard is practically a given on any
        C++ compiler you encounter.
 Nuitka used to have higher requirements in